• HOME

 NATIONAL GUITAR WORKSHOP - New Milford Connecticut - 1997

-From 1994 to 1998 Jack was on the faculty at NGW.
-500 guitarists jumped to their feet cheering after the last tune of Tal and Jack's concert.
 This was to be Mr. Farlow's final concert.
 Tal had a unique style using many techniques he pioneered.
 Jack studied with Tal from 1993 until his passing in 1998.
-Jack and Tal's CD, TWO GUYS WITH GUITARS was recorded at Tal's house.
+Jack and Tal's CD, TWO GUYS WITH GUITARS was recorded at Tal's house and unfortunately is now out of print.

 PictureL-R: Rick Holmes, Jack